dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > The `[ForeignKey]` annotation can be placed on either navigation property in the relationship.
 It does not need to go on the navigation property in the dependent entity class.

 > [!NOTE]
-> The property specified using `[ForeignKey]` on a navigation property doesn't need to exist the the dependent type.
+> The property specified using `[ForeignKey]` on a navigation property doesn't need to exist on the dependent type.
 In this case the specified name will be used to create a shadow foreign key.

 ---